Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Is there any residency visa directly linked to property ownership in Saudi Arabia right now?

-Buying a primary residence (your main home) qualifies for this property-linked residency in Saudi Arabia, provided the home is residential, worth at least SAR 4 million, and not mortgaged.
+Buying a primary residence (your main home) does qualify for this Saudi Arabia property-linked residency, as long as the home is residential, worth at least SAR 4 million, mortgage-free, and properly appraised.

-Buying a rental or investment property also qualifies for this residency in Saudi Arabia, as long as it meets the same requirements since the program focuses on ownership value rather than whether you personally live in the property.
+Buying a rental or investment property also qualifies under the same conditions, because the program is tied to ownership of qualifying residential real estate rather than whether you personally live in the unit.

 What exactly do I get with a property-based residency in Saudi Arabia?